-Hypernet is only used to connect certain Hypertherm components to each other.
 An HPRXD system can be connected to the ArcGlide® torch height control, and an EDGE® Pro or MicroEDGE® Pro CNC using an ethernet hub and cable.
-The Hypernet PCB provides communication between components and is the source for the arc voltage needed for the torch height control.
-See the ArcGlide instruction manual (806450), the EDGE Pro instruction manual (806360) or the MicroEDGE Pro CNC instruction manual (807290) for more information.
+The HyperNet PCB provides communication between components including the divided arc voltage needed for the torch height control.
+See the ArcGlide instruction manual (806450), the EDGE Pro instruction manual (806360) or the

+MicroEDGE Pro CNC instruction manual (807290) for more information.